Browser does not support script.

 View the twilight sessions programme

 The Centre for Decision Research and Experimental Economics seminar usually takes place Wednesday 1 to 2pm.

 A series of seminars focusing on financial markets, macroeconomic cycles and consumer and corporate credit.
 Seminars are on Thursday 2 to 3.15pm, unless stated otherwise.

-Workshops are usually Wednesday 1 to 2pm.
+Seminars are usually on Wednesday 2 to 3pm.
 Everyone interested in development economics, political economy, and economic history is welcome.

-Our Centre for research on Globalisation and Economic Policy holds a weekly seminar, attracting speakers with high international visibility.
-On Zoom Tuesday 3 to 4.15pm unless stated otherwise.
+Our Centre for Research on Globalisation and Economic Policy holds a weekly seminar, attracting speakers with high international visibility.
+Tuesday 3 to 4.15pm unless stated otherwise.

 Talks on key areas of research at the intersection of politics and economics.
-Thursdays 3 to 4pm on Zoom.
+Thursdays 3 to 4pm.

 Sir Clive Granger BuildingUniversity of NottinghamUniversity Park